global-electrification-platform/gep-onsset/docs/source/Scenario run.rst

 The **gep_runner** yields two csv files for each scenario.

-- The **_Summaries**.csv file that provides a summary of key results of the electrification analysis and
+- The **_Summaries**.csv file that provides a summary of key results of the electrification analysis
 - The **_Results**.csv file that provides the electrification results in full granularity

-An overview of the content is available in the next section.

 .. note::
 	The scenario coding convention is applied in the naming process of the output result files as well.
 For example the same scenario for Malawi would yield the result file names ``mw-1-0_0_0_0_0_0.csv``.
+You may refer to `GEP Data Ingest documantation <https://global-electrification-platform.github.io/docs/preparing-the-data/scenario-results/>`_ for additional info.

+An overview of the content is available in the next section.